Neuroblastoma is a very rare type of cancerous tumor that develops from nerve tissue. It usually occurs in infants and children.

 - How much and where the tumor has spread

 In certain cases, surgery alone is enough.
-Often, though, other therapies are needed.
+Often, though, other therapies are needed as well.
 Anticancer medicines (chemotherapy) may be recommended if the tumor has spread.
 Radiation therapy may also be used.

 High-dose chemotherapy, followed by autologous stem cell transplantation, is being studied for use in children with very high-risk tumors.